-Amanda Jonas Lorentson is a trial attorney and passionate advocate for victim’s rights.
+Amanda Jonas Lorentson is a trial attorney and passionate advocate for women’s rights.

-At McEldrew Purtell, Amanda represents victims of catastrophic personal injury, rideshare negligence, premise liability, FELA, civil rights and medical malpractice.
+At McEldrew Purtell, Amanda represents victims of sexual abuse and harassment, catastrophic personal injury, medical malpractice, and corporate negligence.

 When not practicing law, Amanda—a Buffalo, NY native—is cheering on the Buffalo Bills or spending time with her husband and her rescue pup, Emmy.